Tag: One-pot

 Tomato Rice – Aromatic Flavor

-It’s been a while since my last post and I believe my loyal visitors must be wondering why.
+It’s been a while since my last post and believe my loyal visitors must be wondering why.
 I have been out of the away to spend some quality time with family.
-While being away, I have learnt few quick recipes.
+While being away, been learning few quick recipes.
 They always come in handy during busy days.
-I will be posting them here in the coming weeks.
-Tomato Rice, has been the most loved recipe in my family and I think this recipe is underrated.
-It’s easy to prepare, a quick lunch or dinner ready in 30 minutes.
-It’s easiest when prepared in a pressure cooker.
+Quick Tomato rice, has been the most loved recipe in my family and would think this recipe is underrated.
+Easy to prepare, a quick lunch or dinner ready in 30 minutes.
+Moreover, easiest when prepared in a pressure cooker.

 Tomato rice is perfect for a quick, last-minute decision on what to cook for lunch or dinner.
 After all, tomatoes are always available in the fridge, aren’t they?
 A great idea for lunch box or picnic party.